-This title is released as an open access second edition as part of punctum’s Special Collections project.
+This title is a second edition, released as part of punctum’s Special Collections project.

 About the First Edition